the-vtex-files/the-vtex-files.github.io/discovery.md

 Then he pulled an axe from the back of his trousers and split my skull apart.<br> "See, I am REAL.
 A friend from the past, who just allowed for some sunshine flowing into u."

 I could watch cerebral matter, bone splinters and body fluids spattering through the air, onto the golden shimmering cereal and his muscular body.
 Somehow still functioning, I must have lost it or died and entered a parallel universe, either way, there was no other choice than being game for it.
-Strange how impeccable the mind works after an abrupt burst of violence.
+Strange how impeccable the mind works after a sudden burst of violence.
 Just being slaughtered, I wouldn't want to show any weakness, how would it have benefited the situation anyway?
 I was naked.<br>
 "What message? was that the fucking message? who is the sender?"<br>
 "no, listen, the msg contains files that are beyond any subjective interests.
 You created them, your past you.
 Your language was different then though, lots of noise you were talking LOL"<br>
-The longer I was talking to Divock the more my stable reality crumbled.
-But wasn't I yearning for that to happen ever since being trapped in this nauseating undisturbed rural idyll?
+He told me that my memory had been erased, without clarifying any circumstances, and the longer I was talking to Divock the more my stable reality crumbled.
+But wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?
+On the other hand the imminent revelation freaked me out but I was ready to unearth the truth and asked for file transfer.

+"I will put them on ur harddrive.
-Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter<br>
+Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>

+What the hell was this?
+The folder contained files that didn't make any sense. cropped images, or full of noise. all of them lossless compressed and a README, with hastily assembled commands a plain text file named "John",

-You encrypted the files as a precautionary measure, you saw it coming, realizin that the outcome of this project will be catastropic.
+You encrypted some of the images as a precautionary measure, you saw it coming, realizin that the outcome of this project will be catastropic.
-I will transfer them on ur harddrive.

-My memory had been erased. who am I?
+He was watching me looking over my shoulder

-"The folder contains files of a conversation with John Dyson in 2019, you know John, he serves on the dark side at the moment."<br>
+"that is from a conversation with John Dyson in 2019, you know John, he serves on the dark side atm."<br>
 John Dyson, that name somehow rang a bell, but I couldn't tell when or where i've heard it before.

-The folder contained images that didn't make any sense. a plain text file named "John", with scrambled text cropped images, or full of noise. all lossless compressed
-(identity.check)
-and a READ

 Looks like I've briefly communicated with JD on the matter of classified material, was this some sort of a new secret biological weapon?

+totally Absorbed into reading and solving the cryptic and popping questions in ma head overall
-I felt a sudden urge to know more, and to find John..
+I felt a burning desire to know more, and to find John..

 "Tell me more, I need your help to find John!"
 But the spectre of Divock disappeared like he came.
 His last words were: